-Community Power Accelerator
+UNH-DOE Community Power Accelerator

-Community-benefiting Solar Development training Series
+Community Solar Development Training Series

 Are you interested in becoming a community solar developer?

 The Center for Impact Finance offers a variety of trainings in community solar development as part of the Community Power Accelerator program at the U.S. Department of Energy.
-These trainings prepare community-based organizations, small or new solar developers, and others to develop, finance, and build "credit-ready" community-benefiting solar projects that benefit low-income and disadvantaged communities.
+These trainings prepare community-based organizations, small or new solar developers, and others to develop, finance, and build "credit-ready" community solar projects that benefit low-income and disadvantaged communities.

 solar panels in a field

-Introduction to Community Solar
+Introduction to Developing Community Solar

 community power accelerator logo